Discover the Power of Circus

 “The emotional piece really comes in when we talk about how the trapeze represents life.
 I keep going back to that.
 When I go through something emotionally difficult, I now ask myself, ‘How is this problem like the trapeze?’
 And I always find a connection.
 So, now, I ask myself- how would I deal with this if I were on the trapeze?
 How do I overcome it?
 How do I work with it, accept it, embrace it?
 How do I evolve?”

 “Today I wasn’t very motivated to do anything athletic or fun at all, but just coming here and being in this environment, messing around and playing, all of a sudden we’re moving and learning skills and having fun.
 It’s contagious.
 Just being around everyone here is inspiring; no matter what they’re doing.
 I’ve never experienced any stress or discomfort here, so my body just goes into a state of feeling safe and comfortable.
 I felt awful when I got here, I felt really depressed and bummed out, but now I feel really good.”

 Calendar and Schedule

-The winter session of TWC begins on Sunday January 7th, and will run weekly, every Sunday from 4:00pm to 7:00pm, with a cumulative performance at the end of the quarter.
+TWC follows the same schedule as our other session classes.
+It will run weekly, every Sunday from 4:00pm to 7:00pm, with a cumulative performance at the end of the quarter.

 Tuition and Payment